 Recovering from this anxiety disorder involves aiding the nervous system in returning to its pre-trauma make up and state of balance.
 Many a time, psychologists stress on the fact that PTSD can be brought under regulation through social engagement, that is, through interaction with another human being.
 It could be a loved one, spouse, a friend or a professional therapist.
 The first and the major obstacle a victim of PTSD faces is to mobilise himself or herself from the stress.

 Therapists suggest moving out and connecting with nature often heals an anxiety disorder.
-Activities like hiking, camping, rock climbing, skiing and white water rafting have often shown to be of great help to war veterans suffering from PTSD in regularising their lives.
+Activities like hiking, camping, rock climbing, skiing and white water rafting have often shown to be of great help to war veterans suffering from Post Traumatic Stress Disorder in regularising their lives.